-In TeamSnap for Clubs and Leagues, organizations are structured using programs.
+In TeamSnap for Business, organizations are structured using programs.
 Programs contain seasons, and seasons contain a single layer of divisions.
 Divisions contain teams, which contain participants.
 We recommend taking some time to identify the way in which your organization currently groups activities and offerings for participants.
 Your organization may already have this structure laid out on its public-facing website, so you should be able to easily recreate your existing structure using our program>season>divisions setup.

 Program structure examples

 Program attributes are created when structuring your organization.
 They are used to identify characteristics of your organization for creating divisions when applied to a program.

 There are two kinds of program attributes: